Mark 12: Paying taxes to Caesar

 "They" (the chief priests, scribes, and elders, or "the Jewish leaders") sent some Pharisees and Herodians to Jesus.
 They offer false praise and hope to entrap him by asking him whether one should pay the taxes to the Romans.
 These two groups were antagonists, and by showing them working together against Jesus, Mark shows the severity of the opposition to him.
 Mark has mentioned them working together before in Mark 3:6.
 The Herodians, supporters of Herod Antipas, would have been in Jerusalem with Herod during his trip there for the Passover.
-Protestant theologian Heinrich Meyer notes that the ἀγρεύω (argeuō, 'entrap') is a hunting term.
+Protestant theologian Heinrich Meyer notes that the ἀγρεύω (agreuō, 'entrap') is a hunting term.
 Jesus asked them to show him a denarius, a Roman coin, and asks whose image and inscription are on it.
 The coin was marked with Caesar's image.
 Jesus then says "Give to Caesar what is Caesar's and to God what is God's" (17).
 Jesus thus avoids the trap, neither endorsing the Herodians and the Romans they supported, nor the Pharisees.

 This same incident, with small differences, is also recorded in the Gospels of Matthew (22:15–22) and Luke (20:20–26).
 Mark's account has been described as "more concise and vivid" than Matthew's.
 Luke's Gospel makes clear that "They hoped to catch Jesus in something he said, so that they might hand him over to the power and authority of the governor."
 Apparently, his interrogators anticipated that Jesus would denounce the tax.
 The charge of advocating non-payment of taxes was later leveled against Jesus before Pilate.

 Giving God what is God's might be an admonishment to meet one's obligation to God as one must meet an obligation to the state.
 It could also be Jesus' way of saying that God, not Rome, controlled Israel, indeed the whole world, and thereby also satisfy the Pharisees.
 This passage is often used in arguments on the nature of the separation of church and state.

 The same saying is found in the Gospel of Thomas as saying 100, with reference to "a gold coin" and the additional words "... and give me what is mine".

 Some writers cite this phrase in support of tax resistance: see, for example, Ned Netterville, Darrell Anderson, and Timmothy Patton.